Executive Order 10450: Ban on lesbian and gay federal workers

-Under the order thousands of lesbian and gay applicants were barred from federal employment and over 5,000 federal employees were fired under suspicions of being homosexual.
+Under the order, thousands of lesbian and gay applicants were barred from federal employment, and over 5,000 federal employees were fired under suspicions of being homosexual.
 It came as a part of the US "Lavender Scare" witch hunts which contributed to and complemented the McCarthyist Red Scare.
-From 1947 to 1961 the number of firings based on sexual orientation were far greater than those for membership in the Communist party.
-It was not until 1973 that a federal judge ruled that a person's sexual orientation alone could not be the sole reason for termination from federal employment, and not until 1975 that the United States Civil Service Commission announced that they would consider applications by gays and lesbians on a case by case basis.
+From 1947 to 1961, the number of firings based on sexual orientation were far greater than those for membership in the Communist party.
+It was not until 1973 that a federal judge ruled that a person's sexual orientation alone could not be the sole reason for termination from federal employment, and not until 1975 that the United States Civil Service Commission announced that they would consider applications by gay and lesbian individuals on a case-by-case basis.

 Without explicitly referring to homosexuality, the executive order responded to several years of charges that the presence of homosexual employees in the State Department posed blackmail risks.
 Attorney General Herbert Brownell Jr. explained that the new order was designed to encompass both loyalty and security risks and he differentiated between the two: "Employees could be a security risk and still not be disloyal or have any traitorous thoughts, but it may be that their personal habits are such that they might be subject to blackmail by people who seek to destroy the safety of our country."
 The executive order had the effect of banning gay men and lesbians from working for any agency of the federal government.